 Designs and Permits

-Once the design is mapped out and complete, the plans get submitted to your HOA and local inspectors for approval.
+Once the design is mapped out and complete, the builder will submit your plans to your HOA (if you have one) and local inspectors for approval.
 With all permits approved, installation begins.

 The Big Dig

 Digging out and framing a gunite pool is no small task.
 This is a real excavation process, requiring heavy equipment to remove all the dirt and rocks in the soil.
 With the outer shape of the pool laid out, the excavation should take a full day, weather permitting.